What is critical value in statistics?

 In scientific research, critical values are used to calibrate instruments and equipment.

 The calculation of critical value specifically depends on the specific statistical test being performed.
-In this section, we’ll cover the method of finding the Critical value.
+In this section, we’ll cover the method how to find critical value.

 Example 1: